Now really, wouldn’t you rather tear apart your opponent with teach and claws than sword or staff or spell? I thought so.

 Have Savage Roar and Rip up at all times.
 Tiger’s Fury for those times when you need a burst of energy (the Red Bull of abilities.)

 - Mana isn’t going to be an issue unless you’re casting a lot of spells or shapeshifting a lot.
-The Master Shapeshifter glyph is handy if you shapeshift a lot.
+T

 - Combo Points built via rake & shred.
 Rake to start, then shred.
 A higher crit rating gets you more CPs from Rake and Shred (Primal Fury.)